© Ramona Steiner

 MA

-Martin Fuchsberger began teaching at the Mozarteum University in 2011, lecturing in wind band conducting but also delivering classes in solfeggio and rhythm training.
-He completed his habilitation in Wind Band Conducting in 2018, and is primarily responsible for the MA programme in this subject as well as the elective specialism within the instrumental pedagogy programme.
-Since 2019, he has also led the part-time university course in wind band conducting, a cooperation with the fedaral state of Salzburg.
+Martin August Fuchsberger has been teaching at Mozarteum University Salzburg since 2011, specialising in wind band conducting.
+He completed his habilitation in Wind Band Conducting in 2018 and subsequently assumed responsibility for both the MA programme in this field and the corresponding elective specialisation within the instrumental pedagogy curriculum.
+From 2019 to 2025, he also directed the part-time university course in wind band conducting, offered in cooperation with the federal state of Salzburg.

 The foundation for Fuchsberger’s musical career was laid early: he received private lessons in violin and voice training with the Salzburg Cathedral Boys' Choir before studying piano, horn, organ, voice and music theory at the Musisches Gymnasium in Salzburg, the Salzburg Music School (now the Musikum) and the Mozarteum University.
 He later studied orchestral conducting, choral conducting, voice and church music at the music universities in Vienna, complementing his formal studies by attending masterclasses with conductors such as Jakov Kreizberg, Jerome Preysinger and Daniel Barenboim.
 He completed his bachelor's degree in conducting in 2005, followed by a Master’s degree from the Konservatorium Wien University (now the MUK) in 2008.
 Fuchsberger has also worked in co-operation with the artist Lea Anders since 2009 and is a highly committed adjudicator at orchestral competitions.